JSONCat/demo-java/myshop/my-shop-web-admin/target/my-shop-web-admin-1.0.0-SNAPSHOT/static/assets/bower_components/Flot/API.md

  - triggerRedrawOverlay()

-    Schedules an update of an overlay canvas used for drawing interactive things like a selection and point highlights.
+    Schedules an updated of an overlay canvas used for drawing interactive things like a selection and point highlights.
 This is mostly useful for writing plugins.
 The redraw doesn't happen immediately, instead a timer is set to catch multiple successive